-Kids learn through moving and move to learn, so some element of seeking sensory information is part of typical childhood.
+Kids learn through moving and move to learn, so some element of seeking sensory information is part of a typical childhood.

 Some children with sensory processing disorder have sensory needs that rise to the level of impacting their ability to function, interact, or attend appropriately.
 These warrants more specific sensory diet planning with close supervision and consultation with an occupational therapist.

 For the rest of the active kids out there, sensorimotor activities can be part of a general “sensory diet” to promote regulation and organization throughout the day.

 Try engaging your active child in some of these fun activities and let us know what your favorites were!